If your phone rings once and then stops, think twice before returning the call. It may be a scam.

-Some wireless consumers are receiving calls from phone numbers with three-digit area codes that appear to be domestic, but are actually associated with international pay-per-call phone numbers.
-These calls often disconnect after one ring, not giving the consumer time to answer the call and tempting them to return the call.
+Some wireless consumers receive calls from phone numbers with three-digit area codes that appear to be domestic, but are actually associated with international pay-per-call phone numbers.
+These calls often disconnect after one ring.
 If you receive a call like this and do not recognize the number of the incoming call, do not return the call.

 If you return the phone call, you may be connected to an international hotline than can charge a fee just for connecting, along with significant per-minute fees if they can keep you on the phone.
-These charges may show up on your bill as premium services.
+You may be charged for pay-per-call services as well, with charges that show up on your bill as premium services.

 How the Scam Works